 The Great Afro-American Wax Museum was founded in 1983 in a converted storefront.
 1 It relocated along the National Road in 1988 into a converted firehouse and grew to feature dozens of representations of figures ranging from Egyptian ruler Imhotep to President Barack Obama.

-By 2012, the museum attracted 150,000 visitors annually, rivalling and surpassing many of the city’s more centrally located attractions.
+By 2012, the museum attracted 150,000 visitors annually, rivaling and surpassing many of the city’s more centrally located attractions.
 1

-In the 1990’s, the Great Afro-American Wax Museum began planning for a larger space.
-1 It began acquiring neighbouring properties in 1995 and in 2003, had 50 nearby rowhouses demolished after the lots were donated to the museum by the city.
+In the 1990s, the Great Afro-American Wax Museum began planning for a larger space.
+1 It began acquiring neighboring properties in 1995 and in 2003, had 50 nearby rowhouses demolished after the lots were donated to the museum by the city.

-One of the building’s the museum owns is a former three-story residence built in 1913.
-2 It was sold to the Great Afro-American Wax Museum in 1995 and will ultimately be demolished for the new museum complex.
+One of the buildings the museum owns is a former three-story residence built in 1913.
+2 It was sold to the Great Afro-American Wax Museum in 1995 and was later demolished for the new museum complex after it had collapsed.